Fred Zinnemann: 1950s

 Zinnemann's next film, From Here to Eternity (1953), based on the novel by James Jones, was nominated for 13 Academy Awards and would go on to win 8, including Best Picture and Best Director.
 Zinnemann fought hard with producer Harry Cohn to cast Montgomery Clift as the character of Prewitt, although Frank Sinatra, who was at the lowest point of his popularity, cast himself in the role of "Maggio" against Zinnemann's wishes.
 Sinatra would later win an Oscar for Best Supporting Actor.
 From Here to Eternity also featured Deborah Kerr, best known for prim and proper roles, as a philandering Army wife.
 Donna Reed played the role of Alma "Lorene" Burke, a prostitute and mistress of Montgomery Clift's character which earned her an Academy Award for Best Supporting Actress for 1953.

 In Oklahoma!
 (1955), Zinnemann's version of the Rodgers and Hammerstein musical, the wide screen format Todd-AO made its debut, as did the film's young star, Shirley Jones.
 It was also an expression of Zinnemann's continued faith and optimism about America, with its energy and exuberance.

 His next film was A Hatful of Rain (1957), starring Don Murray, Eva Marie Saint and Anthony Franciosa, and was based on the play by Michael V. Gazzo.
 It is a drama story about a young married man with a secret morphine addiction who tries to quit and suffers through painful withdrawal symptoms.
 The film was a risk for Zinnemann, since movie depictions of drug addiction and withdrawal were rare in the 1950s.

 Zinnemann rounded out the 1950s with The Nun's Story (1959), casting Audrey Hepburn in the role of Sister Luke, a nun who eventually gives up the religious life to join the Belgian resistance in the Second World War.
-The film was based on the life of Marie Louise Habets.
+Based on a popular novel by Kathryn Hulme (inspired by the experiences of Marie Louise Habets), the film depicts a young woman's struggles with convent life in Belgium and the Congo.
 Hepburn, who gave up the chance to play Anne Frank in order to work on The Nun's Story, considered the film to be her best and most personal work.
 Zinnemann's style of cutting from close-up to close-up was heavily influenced by Carl Theodor Dreyer's The Passion of Joan of Arc (1928), his favorite film.
 He was grateful that Hepburn was easy to work with: